How to Make a Pool Noodle Christmas Ornament Wreath

 However, I found that by watching sales, using coupons, and searching the bottom of Christmas storage boxes, I was able to find a lot of ornaments very inexpensively!

-Styling Your Pool Noodle Christmas Ornament Wreath
+Styling Your Christmas Ornament Wreath DIY

 Now that you have this gorgeous wreath, it is time to show it to the world!
+There are many different ways that you can display and showcase your pretty wreath.

 If you’re looking for a way to spread holiday cheer to your neighbors, why not hang your pool noodle wreath on your outside window?